 The CCPA gives consumers five broad rights.
-Consumers will be able to:
+They will be able to:

-- Compel companies to disclose what personal information the business has collected, used, and shared or sold to third parties.
-Businesses must, upon request, disclose the source of the customer’s personal information, how the company uses or has used that information, what information was shared or sold to third parties, and with whom the information was shared;
+- Compel companies to disclose what personal information they have collected, used, and shared with or sold to third parties.
+Businesses must, upon request, disclose the source of customers’ personal information, how they use or have used that information, what information was shared with or sold to third parties, and with whom the information was shared,

-- Request and receive copies of the specific personal information companies have collected and used during the 12 months preceding the request;
+- Request and receive copies of the specific personal information that companies have collected and used during the 12 months preceding the request.

-- Force companies to delete the consumer’s personal information;
+- Force companies to delete consumers’ personal information.

-- Prohibit businesses from sharing with or selling the consumer’s personal information to third parties; and
+- Prohibit businesses from sharing or selling consumers’ personal information with/to third parties.

 - Be able to exercise these new rights without fear of discrimination for doing so.

 Not all businesses will be impacted by the CCPA.
-The new law applies to businesses that have at least $25 million in annual revenues and that serve California residents.
+The new law applies to businesses that have at least $25 million in annual revenue and that serve California residents.
 However, some smaller businesses are also subject to the new law.
-These businesses include companies whose revenues are derived primarily from the sale of consumers’ personal data and companies that collect data on at least 50,000 people.
+These businesses include companies whose revenue is derived primarily from the sale of consumers’ personal data and companies that collect data on at least 50,000 people.